Bruno-Diego/copacabana-pp5/README.md

 ### EPIC | Admin and Store Manager - CRUD
 - As a **Store owner** I can Add a product so that I can Add new items to my store.
-- As a **Store owner** I can Edit/update a product so that I can Change products prices, descriptions, images and other product criteria.
+- As a **Store owner** I can Edit/update a product so that I can Change product prices, descriptions, images and other product criteria.
 - As a **Store owner** I can Delete a product so that I can Remove items that are no longer for sale.

 ## Features

-- These are the features included on this release:
+- These are the features included in this release:

 ### Header and Navbar

 - The website's top header contains an elusive title, a search bar and two icons to lead the shopper to registration/login and the bag with the current total value.
-The navbar has a menu with links to the website's products sections.
+The navbar has a menu with links to the website's product sections.

     ![](./docs/readme/features/headerandnavbar.png)